lanterndata/docs/01-develop/04-distance.md

 SELECT ARRAY[0,1,0] <+> ARRAY[1,1,1];         -- Hamming
 ```

 You can also use the provided distance operators to fetch records based on embedding distance.
-If you are using an index, this query will use the index.
+If there is an index created for the embedding column, this query will use the index.
 Otherwise, it will run an exact search over all rows.

 ```sql
 SELECT title FROM books ORDER BY book_embedding <-> '{0,0,0}' LIMIT 2;